 How many times have you used a self-service SaaS product and then received a completely cold email from the sales team shortly after signing up?
 Have you ever received cold, impersonal emails after you’ve already spent thousands of dollars on the product?
-Why are most sales teams at the most forward thinking PLG companies still running inefficient “spray and pray” email sequences to their self-serve users?
+Why are most sales teams at the most forward thinking product led growth (PLG) companies still running inefficient “spray and pray” email sequences to their self-serve users?

-At Correlated, we think there’s a better way.
+At Correlated, we know there’s a better way.

 Correlated is building the best way for growth teams to execute personalized email sequences from SDRs and sales teams.
 Leveraging personalization to your self-serve customers helps your team respect rules of engagement and drives conversion rates higher leading to more pipeline.
 Before we dive into how Correlated helps as well as some tactical advice on email sequence playbooks, what does the world look like today and what are some of the key challenges?

 One of the biggest challenges that PLG growth teams face is deciding rules of engagement for targeting their self-serve user base.
-There is a ton of opportunity to drive free-to-paid conversion and upsell within even moderately sized self-serve products, but many executive teams are hesitant to let SDRs or AEs prospect indiscriminately into those users and paying customers.
+There is a ton of opportunity to drive free-to-paid conversion and upsell within even moderately sized self-serve products, but many executive teams are hesitant to let SDRs (sales or business development reps) or AEs (account executives) prospect indiscriminately into those users and paying customers.

-We speak with many of the leading PLG companies like Intercom, MongoDB, Twilio, ClickUp and more.
+We speak with many of the leading product-led companies like Intercom, MongoDB, Twilio, ClickUp and more.
 We hear the same thing from revenue leaders at these companies:

 - They get thousands of leads/sign ups every month and it’s hard for the sales team to know who to target within this cohort.